lubuntu-team/manual/source/3/3.1/3.1.6/qps.rst

 Customizing
 ------------
- To change more preferences :menuselection:`Option --> Prefrences` and a preferences window will pop up.
+ To change more preferences :menuselection:`Options --> Prefrences` and a preferences window will pop up.
 To change the font is the drop down menu under :guilabel:`Appearance` and the drop down number is for the font size.
 To change how cpu usage is divided per your total number of CPU cores or a Single cpu press a radio button under :guilabel:`%CPU divided by`.

 .. image::   qps-pref.png